-Sometimes, when life gets SO busy you just need to check out for a day and take a break.
-My husband is a school principal and I work from home with our toddler most days.
-After a busy spring at school packed with all sorts of meetings, travel, and chaos we looked at each other and declared it was past time to schedule a hooky day.
+After a busy spring day at school packed with all sorts of meetings, travel, and chaos my husband and I looked at each other and declared it was past time to schedule a hooky day.
 We scheduled a personal day off to spend together and decided to explore Des Moines – the state capitol of Iowa.
 For more information about tours, directions, etc. you can visit the Iowa Legislature page.

 WARNING – LOTS of photos ahead of the Iowa state capitol building inside and out!
 It’s just stunning!
 It’s the whole reason I wanted to visit the capitol building – just to take photographs and explore!

 I’ve driven past this stunning building multiple times but never had the chance to take a photo of it.
 That gorgeous dome is covered in 23K gold.
 It’s even more stunning in person and you can see it from far away while traveling through the city.
 If you take a special tour you can go almost all the way up in the dome.

-As you can imagine just like any state capitol building I’ve been in it’s just beautiful.
+As you can imagine just like any state capitol building the Iowa capitol building is beautiful.
 The architecture and detail everywhere is worth taking your time walking through to appreciate.
 Des Moines is a fascinating city to explore and it’s capitol building is PACKED with history – everything from showcases of the current governor’s keepsakes to models of the USS Iowa – including it’s ship bell!
 (Did you know that Iowa residents get to board and visit the USS Iowa for FREE?
 It’s stationed in California!)

 So I’m not going to lie – it was really easy to get lost here!
 It didn’t seem that you could just go up the stairs and see everything on that floor – there were different stairwells for various sections of that floor just like in the University of Iowa.